Violevo/CSGO-internal/README.md

 # CSGO-internal
 first cheat (kinda) - simple internal cheat that only works with no VAC - OUTDATED

+## Features
+- Bunnyhop
+- Thats it lol

 ## Setup
 - Clone the repository